Facebook says it's developing true AR glasses

 The social network announced the project during its Facebook Connect keynote on Thursday.
-It says that while there's still a lot of work to be done, users will eventually be able to use the glasses to do things like plan and hold an AR family game night.
+The company says that while there's still a lot of work to be done, people will eventually be able to use the glasses to do things like host an AR family game night.

 The challenges to making the project a reality include fitting hologram displays, projectors, batteries, radios, custom chips, cameras, speakers and sensors into glasses that are about 5mm thick.

-"So we still have a ways to go with Nazaré, but we're making good progress," Facebook's Mark Zuckerberg said.
+"So we still have a ways to go with Nazaré, but we're making good progress," Facebook CEO Mark Zuckerberg said.